Big Bird: Oh, yeah. I remember! Well, I'll give it to him when he comes back.

-- The same thing was done after the death of Richard DeAngelis, who played Col. Raymond Foerster, who passed away from cancer.
+- The same thing was done in season 4 after Richard DeAngelis, who played Col. Raymond Foerster, who passed away from cancer.

 - Hill Street Blues: When Michael Conrad died, his character of Sgt.
 Esterhaus was written as having died of a heart attack during sex.
 Despite the circumstances, the moment when Captain Furillo walks into morning roll-call to break the news to the day shift is a major Tear Jerker.

 - Mad Men: Pete Campbell's dad was killed off in the crash of American Airlines Flight 1 early in the second season.
 In reality, Christopher Allport had died in an avalanche.

 - Don S. Davis, General Hammond on Stargate SG-1 for 7 seasons, died a few years after he officially retired from the show.
 In the series finale of Stargate Atlantis, which is dedicated to Davis' memory, Carter mentions that Hammond had died of a heart attack off-screen, directly referencing Davis' actual cause of death.
 She also mentions that Earth's newest interstellar warship, then under construction, would be renamed in his honor.
 The completed ship later appears in the premiere episode of Stargate Universe.